It’s no secret that Subnautica is a popular game but is there more to this game than alien creatures?

 Could Subnautica share some allegorical tones with Christianity in our world today?
-Let’s take a look.
+Let’s take a closer look at the game that won PC game of the year for 2018.

 Important note: This post contains spoilers